Hiroaki-K4/Hiroaki-K4/README.md

 <br />
 <br />

-## 2021 Goals
+## 2021 Goals ~The motto is "一途に".~
-Take my level of programming, design and math to the next level.
-The motto of 2021 is "一途に".
+- Take my level of programming, design and math to the next level.
+- Create something of value to someone.

 ### 📫 Programming
 - Do not be swallowed by a black hole in 42tokyo.